 - The Maintenance section of Facilities Management is responsible for facilities maintenance in the following areas:

 - Campus physical resources and services strategic planning

 - Services Infrastructure

 - Physical Plant

 - Fixed furniture and fittings - supply, installation and maintenance throughout the University with the exception of Residential Colleges.

 - Loose furniture and fittings - supply, installation and maintenance throughout the University, with the exception Residential Colleges, but excluding items funded by organisational units for use in general administrative areas, offices, waiting/reception areas, common rooms, laboratories and libraries.

 - Facilities maintenance refers to status quo refurbishment including painting and other work of a repair nature with a like or similar material, part or service.
-Painting of all internal areas and the repair/replacement of floor coverings, window coverings (general purpose areas), fixtures and fittings are classified as maintenance and are the responsibility of Campus Services.
+Painting of all internal areas and the repair/replacement of floor coverings, window coverings (general purpose areas), fixtures and fittings are classified as maintenance and are the responsibility of Facilities Management.